vitest-dev/eslint-plugin-vitest/docs/rules/no-done-callback.md

-# Disallow using a callback in asynchrounous tests and hooks (`vitest/no-done-callback`)
+# Disallow using a callback in asynchronous tests and hooks (`vitest/no-done-callback`)

 ⚠️ This rule _warns_ in the 🌐 `all` config.